-German Ridge Trail is a 24 mile loop trail located near Rome, IN that offers the chance to see wildlife and is rated as moderate.
+German Ridge Trail is a 24 mile loop trail located near Rome, Indiana that offers the chance to see wildlife and is rated as moderate.
 The trail is primarily used for hiking, horses, and mountain biking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash